 The Dangers of Last-Minute Survival Shopping

-As I stated before, there are a certain dangers to be aware of before venturing into the supermarket.
+As I stated before, there are certain dangers to be aware of before venturing into the supermarket.
 It’s crucial to be aware of these because failing to do so can get you killed.
 They are:

 - the fact that the store may be, in fact, crowded or can become so within minutes, trapping you inside

 - you might need to be doing other, more important things (see list below)

-- you might get into a fight on your way there or on the way back
+- you might get into a fight or confrontation over supplies on your way there, or on the way back

 - in the heat of the moment, you might get into a car crash

-- thieves sneak up on you from behind in the parking lot, taking away all your supplies
+- thieves could sneak up on you from behind in the parking lot, taking away all your supplies

 - the supermarket might be already closed or looted which means you waste valuable time